Marlrus/frontEndStandardsCRA/folderAndFileStructure/folderAndFileStructure.md

 #### Props and State

-Items that come into the component **should not be added to local state**.
+Props that come into the component **should not be added to local state**.
 If data has to be derived or processed form the prop, it can be done so directly in the component:

 ```jsx
 const ComponentName = ({ listItems }) => {